Obligation to have a fiscal cash register – who is affected?

 Important!

-As a rule, the obligation to have a fiscal cash register applies to all taxpayers who are engaged in the sale of goods and services to individuals.
 In some cases this obligation is absolute, in others it only takes effect when the company’s turnover exceeds PLN 20,000 per year.
 Still other companies may benefit from an exemption.

 Who must have a fiscal cash register?